WilliamsJose/email-processor/README.md

 1. First change _env.example.yml_ to _env.yml_.
 2. Set _BucketName_, _BucketRef_ and your aws domain on _TEST_DOMAIN_
-3. We don't have a external domain yet, so you can repeat test domain on _PERSONAL_DOMAIN_.
+3. If you don't have a external domain yet, you can repeat test domain on _PERSONAL_DOMAIN_.
 4. Run the code

 ```bash